 The term "laminated" refers to furniture components where the veneer's grain is uni-directional.
 In "formed plywood" the veneer's grain alternates.
 Curved components are created when muliple layers of veneer and adhesive are assembled in moulds and pressure is applied.
 A male and female mould is typically used for production of larger quantities of laminated or formed-plywood parts.
 The mould is constructed from identical layers of routed (or CNC machined) synthetic panel material bolted together like a giant multi-layer sandwich held together with toothpicks.
 The male former mould is used for short runs or prototyping.

 The steel band former mould is less costly to produce than male and female moulds and can apply considerable pressure to the glue line.
-The UPDATE pressure hose mould uses a flexible hose (fire hose is often used) to force the veneer against the main rigid former.
+The pressure hose mould uses a flexible hose (fire hose is often used) to force the veneer against the main rigid former.
 (Any mould subjected to high pressure should be substantially constructed and inspected by an engineer before use.)
 For more information, see sidebar and Wood Bending Handbook (part B).

 |Species (Botanical Name)||Radius||Ratio:|